Contents

 They also have a ‘Startup in Residence’ project where Punspace members can get involved and collaborate with local Thai startups.

-There’s variety of seating choices including ergonomic desk chairs, wooden stools and comfy armchairs.
+There’s a variety of seating choices including ergonomic desk chairs, wooden stools and comfy armchairs.
 There is a light and airy atmosphere here thanks to the high ceilings, natural light and lots of indoor plants.

 It’s also next to Renegade bar which sells amazing craft beer - check it out in our Chiang Mai craft beer guide.